Jingzi2020/CEE498_2020_G1/manuscript.md

 The reason for using box plots is to provide a visual summary of the data enabling us to visualize the median and range values, the dispersion of the data set, and any signs of skewness.
 So we can compare dispersion of new bike counts with respect to different values of a parameter.
 This tool will be used to explore certain relationships further than scatterplots, and not for all pairs of parameters.
 A box plot includes five values: the minimum value, the 25th percentile (Q1), the median, the 75th percentile (Q3), and the maximum value.

-**Multi-variable Point Plots**
+**Multivariate Point Plots**

-The reason multi-variable point plots are used is to shows us the effect of certain variables on the distribution of the new bike counts during the day.
+The reason multivariate point plots are used is to shows us the effect of certain variables on the distribution of the new bike counts during the day.
 So we can obtain different plots depending on the other variable, so we can explore two variables interrelations.
 And we choose categorical variables to find how their different categories affect the change in new bike counts along a day.

 **Statistical Values**